FOREX-Worries about Italy & Cyprus take toll on euro

 “Our technical analyst highlights that a break of the $1.2806 technical support level opens the way for a decline to $1.2737.”

 The setback in the euro saw the dollar index jump to a near eight-month high.
-The index, which tracks the greenback’s performance against a basket of currencies, was last at 83.215, having touched 83.302.
+The index, which tracks the greenback’s performance against a basket of currencies, was last at 83.145, having touched 83.302 on Wednesday.

+Against the yen, the dollar fell 0.3 percent 94.20, due largely to Japanese exporters’ selling ahead of their financial year end on March 31.

 The greenback also outperformed commodity currencies as some investors cashed in on recent solid gains ahead of the Easter holidays.